chrisnager/crafted-css/README.md

 - Use dashes, not underscores or camel case with class/ID names. (e.g. `.btn-large`, not `.btn_large` or `.btnLarge`)
 - Color names (`red`) and shorthand hexcodes (`#eee`) are preffered.
 Regular hexcodes, `hsla`, and `rgba` may be used for additional color control.
 - Use double quotes. (`font-family: "Lucida Sans", sans-serif`)
+- Your closing brace should line up vertically with the first character in the ruleset.
 - Don't use quotation marks around `url`s.
 - Keep `url`s relative by not including `http:` or `https:`.